 Yes, you can apply for funding to attend a course outside of the UK, although you would need to assure us that your long term plan is to bring these skills back to the UK to enrich British Craft.

-Can I apply for funding for purchasing equipment and/or business start-ups?
+Can I apply for funding for purchasing equipment?

 Do I need previous experience before I apply?

-As an Apprentice, we would anticipate that your expertise would be at ‘entry-level’ and demonstrate the long term goal of becoming an established craftsperson.
-You would therefore need your Master/Employer to vouch for your dedication and/or skill.
+As an Apprentice, we would anticipate that you would be at ‘entry-level’ and would demonstrate a long-term commitment to becoming an established craftsperson.
+You would therefore need your Master/Employer to vouch for your dedication and skill.

 Can I submit my application via email or letter?